-Significant social harm can be caused by abuse of psychoactive drugs supplied by medical practitioners or the inadvertent flow of such drugs into the "black market".
-These are especially prone to occur, when such drugs are used in large quantities on out-patient basis in non-programme settings.
-To fulfil our social obligation and to avoid disrepute to our profession, the following measures are considered essential for all medical practitioners regularly prescribing large quantities of psychoactive agents:
+Significant social harm can be caused by misuse of Dangerous Drugs supplied by medical practitioners or the inadvertent flow of such drugs into the "black market".
+These are especially prone to occur, when Dangerous Drugs are used in large quantities on out-patient basis in non-programme settings.
+To fulfill our social obligation and to avoid disrepute to our profession, the following measures are considered essential for all medical practitioners regularly prescribing large quantities of Dangerous Drugs:-

-- 1. The use of psychoactive agents should be reviewed regularly to ensure that their use meets the standards as stipulated in sections B and C. In every case, the use or continued use of such drugs should be adequately accounted for.
-These drugs should be withdrawn appropriately wherever their use is considered ineffective, inappropriate, or unnecessary. - 2.
-Careful measures should be taken to guard against abuse of psychoactive drugs so supplied.
-Examples of such measures may include:- - (a) regular follow-up assessment, preferably monthly.
-Exceptions with appropriate justification could be allowed. - (b) minimize the quantity of drugs dispensed per visit, bearing in mind that the practitioner has the responsibility to decide the proper medication with appropriate duration.
-The duration should not exceed a month although exceptions with appropriate justification could be allowed. - (c) detail record of justification and prescription - (d) direct supervision of drug-taking where possible - (e) random urine checking (for opioid dependence) - (f) notification to Central Registry of Drug Abuse - (g) other measures as appropriate, e.g. referral to appropriate specialists (e.g. to pain clinic for patients in chronic pain), regular checking of unfinished drugs. - 3.
-If a medical practitioner is not satisfied with the measures he has taken in relation to sections D.1 and D.2, he should seek advice and assistance from the "Advisory Committee on the Use of Psychoactive Agents" of the Hong Kong Medical Association.
-Continued use of large quantities of psychoactive agents cannot be accepted as proper medical practice, unless reasonable measures have been taken against possible abuse.
+- 1. The use of Dangerous Drugs should be reviewed regularly to ensure that their use meets the standards as stipulated in sections B and C. In every case, the use or continued use of Dangerous Drugs should be adequately accounted for.
+Dangerous Drugs should be withdrawn appropriately wherever their use is considered ineffective, inappropriate, or unnecessary. - 2.
+Careful measures should be taken to guard against misuse of Dangerous Drugs so supplied.
+Examples of such measures may include:- - (a) the dosage should be within therapeutic range.
+Strong justification should be properly documented if it exceeds the therapeutic range. - (b) regular follow-up assessment, preferably monthly.
+Exceptions with appropriate justification could be allowed. - (c) minimize the quantity of Dangerous Drugs dispensed per visit, bearing in mind that the practitioner has the responsibility to decide the proper medication with appropriate duration and justification. - (d) detailed record of justification and prescription. - (e) direct supervision of drug-taking where possible. - (f) random urine checking. - (g) notification to Central Registry of Drug Abuse with patient's consent. - (h) other measures as appropriate, e.g. referral to appropriate specialists (e.g. to pain clinic for patients in chronic pain), regular checking of unfinished drugs.

+3. Continued use of large quantities of Dangerous Drugs cannot be accepted as proper medical practice, unless reasonable measures have been taken against possible misuse.